Ethnic groups in the Middle East

-The ethnic groups in the Middle East in the 'transcontinental' region commonly known with its geopolitical term; the Middle East which includes Western Asia and areas close to West Asia such as Egypt and Cyprus.
-The region has historically been a crossroad of different cultures and languages.
+Ethnic groups in the Middle East are ethnolinguistic groupings in the "transcontinental" region that is commonly a geopolitical term designating the intercontinental region comprising West Asia (including Cyprus) without the South Caucasus, and also comprising Egypt in North Africa.
+The Middle East has historically been a crossroad of different cultures and languages.
 Since the 1960s, the changes in political and economic factors (especially the enormous oil wealth in the region and conflicts) have significantly altered the ethnic composition of groups in the region.
 While some ethnic groups have been present in the region for millennia, others have arrived fairly recently through immigration.
-The largest socioethnic groups in the region are Arabs, Jewry, Kurds, Persians, Turks Georgians, Armenians, and Azerbaijanis but there are dozens of other ethnic groups which have hundreds of thousands, if not millions, of members.
+The largest socioethnic groups in the region are Egyptians, Arabs, Turks, Persians, Kurds, and Azerbaijanis but there are dozens of other ethnic groups that have hundreds of thousands, and sometimes millions of members.